-Contract 1 Title Strengthening national capacities to implement the International Treaty of PGRFA: Genetic Resources Policy Initiative (GRPI) Phase II Contract Value \$5,485,207 Contract Duration Jan 2011 Dec 2015 Role of organisation in project Lead Brief summary of the aims, objectives and outcomes of the contract.
+Contract 1 Title Strengthening national capacities to implement the International Treaty of PGRFA: Genetic Resources Policy Initiative (GRPI) Phase II

+Contract Value \$5,485,207 Contract Duration Jan 2011 Dec 2015 Role of organisation in project Lead Brief summary of the aims, objectives and outcomes of the contract.
 This project aims to: promote the national implementation of the MLS; increase countries' overall participation in the multilateral system both as providers and recipients of genetic resources and information, and pursue options to benefit from other aspects of the Treaty, including technology transfer provisions.
 The project is under the overall coordination and guidance framework of the Food and Agriculture Organisation of the United Nations/Treaty Secretariat/Bioversity International Joint Capacity Building Programme for Developing Countries on the Implementation of the Treaty and its Multilateral System (MLS).
 Following selection through an international competitive bid, the project is supporting activities in eight countries: Bhutan, Nepal, Burkina Faso, Côte d'Ivoire, Rwanda, Uganda, Costa Rica and Guatemala.
 The Rome based coordinating team supports the national research teams to conduct research and capacity-building activities related to identifying options for policy, legal and administrative mechanisms to implement the multilateral system of access and benefit-sharing (MLS), drafting relevant policy and legal drafts, and introducing them into relevant national policy development processes.
 As described in 15b. below, one issue that has emerged during the implementation of the project is the way the interface between the MLS and the CBD/NP can inadvertently lead to poor implementation of both mechanisms.
 Client reference contact details (Name, e-mail, address, phone number).
-Ms Corinne Abbas Senior Policy Officer, Cluster Food & Nutrition Security Ministry of Foreign Affairs, The Netherlands Environment, Water, Climate, Energy & Food Security Department Bezuidenhoutseweg 67 PO Box: 20061 2594 AC The Hague, Netherlands Contract 2 Title Improving the availability and use of diverse seed and other planting materials to reduce vulnerability and improve food security for smallholders in vulnerable ecosystems
+Ms Corinne Abbas Senior Policy Officer, Cluster Food & Nutrition Security Ministry of Foreign Affairs, The Netherlands Environment, Water, Climate, Energy & Food Security Department Bezuidenhoutseweg 67 PO Box: 20061 2594 AC The Hague, Netherlands

-smallholders in vulnerable ecosystems
+Contract 2 Title Improving the availability and use of diverse seed and other planting materials to reduce vulnerability and improve food security for smallholders in vulnerable ecosystems

 Contract Value \$1,800,000

 Contract Duration Aug 2012 July 2016

 Role of organisation in project Lead

 Brief summary of the aims, objectives and outcomes of the contract.
-Aim: Reduced vulnerability of smallholders through enhanced diversification of seed and other planting material distribution systems, supported by revised and re-aligned policies that promote the availability and the adaptive capacity of diverse planting materials in the production system Outcome 1: The capacity of seed suppliers is enhanced to enable the provision of local crop genetic diversity planting materials in large enough quantities and with the necessary quality to minimize risk for
+Aim: Reduced vulnerability of smallholders through enhanced diversification of seed and other planting material distribution systems, supported by revised and re-aligned policies that promote the availability and the adaptive capacity of diverse planting materials in the production system Outcome 1: The capacity of seed suppliers is enhanced to enable the provision of local crop genetic diversity planting materials in large enough quantities and with the necessary quality to minimise risk for smallholders in vulnerable ecosystems.
+Outcome 2: Sufficient crop genetic diversity in the form of seeds and other planting materials is available to smallholders to increase